amitsaha/echorand.me/content/posts/go-file-mutex.md

 the file.
 Of course, the application may be killed or crash between updating the map and writing to file which doesn't help with our consistency goal, but let's ignore that for now.

-The `sync.Mutex` object, `Mu` is our guardrail here.
+The `sync.Mutex` object, `Mu` is our guard rail here.
 It is our mechanism here to ensure that:

 1. Only one goroutine is ever reading or writing to `Store` object
 2. Only one goroutine is ever populating the `Store` object from the file